-Enabling disabled children and young people to enjoy the same experiences as and alongside those with no disability, building confidence, independence, personal and practical skills, supporting each other and working as a team - through residential courses at accessible outdoor activity centres
+Enabling disabled children and young people to enjoy the same experiences as and alongside those with no disability, building confidence, independence, personal and practical skills, supporting each other and working as a team - through residential projects at accessible outdoor activity centres

 Our projects challenge the limitations society and indeed family put on disabled children and young people, giving them the confidence to broaden their horizons.
 There is a risk that the children and young people will lead very sheltered and restricted lives and they want to do something challenging, exciting and fun.
 And parents/carers need a break now and then as the stress of full-time caring can be overwhelming and lead to family breakdown.

 We will provide five residential projects, for around 116 children and young people age 8 to 25 who have a learning, physical or sensory disability or are disadvantaged in some way, supported by 98 volunteers/carers at two fully accessible outdoor activity centres.
 There will be a range of exciting and challenging activities in which every child or young person can take part, enabling them to achieve their full potential, explore their horizons and enjoy living, working and playing together.